caolan/raspberry-pi-gpio/README.md

 Writes the value HIGH or LOW (1 or 0) to the given pin which must have been previously set as an output.

+#### (digital-write/time pin value)

+Writes the value HIGH or LOW (1 or 0) to the given pin which must have been previously set as an output.

+Returns two values, seconds and nanoseconds since process- or machine startup when the pin value was changed.

 #### (digital-read pin)

 This function returns the value read at the given pin.
 It will be HIGH or